KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

     * This is useful in the following scenarios:
         * You want to apply a schema to a type you don't own
         * It is not possible to add the `[SchemaObject]` attribute to the type
-        * You want to apply the schema to a type that is not a class or struct
+        * You want to apply the schema to a structure that is not officially supported by the generator (class, struct, interface, Enum)
         * You want to apply a different schema to a type than the default one
         * You want to apply a different schema to nullable and non-nullable types
             * Example: `ApplyAtomicSchema<int?, MyNullableIntSchema>()` will apply the schema `MyNullableIntSchema` to the type `int?`, but keeps the default